jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     restaurants = [restaurant_serializer(r) for r in query] return jsonify(restaurants)
 ```
-To execute request in insomnia, we use `GET` method and pass parameters in url query string:
+To execute the request in insomnia, we use the `GET` method and pass parameters in url query string:

 ![rest_parametrized.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1640180036460/NiZ9thOxm.png)
 To parameterize GraphQL connection (list of instances), we must define allowed input arguments.
-We don't have to define limit parameter because `relay.Connection` class that we use have built in `first`, `last`, `before` and `after` arguments.
+We don't have to define limit parameter because `relay.Connection` class that we use has built-in `first`, `last`, `before`, and `after` arguments.
 ```python
 class Query(graphene.ObjectType):
     up = graphene.Boolean()